-Ralph just barks at the fact another animal is on the screen and he sees it as he is protecting us / defending us.
-Because it is excessive it becomes increasingly louder and seems more aggressive.
-He cannot hear us shouting him so in the end we have to pick him up and move him.
-Once Elliot started getting scared of this barking, we had to put a stop to it and find a suitable solution to making sure this doesn’t continue.
+Ralph barks at the fact another animal is on the screen, and he sees it as he is protecting us / defending us.
+Because it is excessive, it becomes increasingly louder and seems more aggressive.
+He cannot hear us shouting at him, so, in the end, we have to pick him up and move him.
+Once Elliot started getting scared of this barking, we had to stop it and find a suitable solution to ensure this didn’t continue.

 5 Ways to Stop Your Dog from Barking at the TV

-- Find the perfect set of animal / dog videos (initially 5-10 minutes long) and play them on your TV.
-This will trigger your dogs bad behaviour.
-YouTube is full of high quality video’s that you can watch.
+- Find the perfect set of animal/dog videos (initially 5-10 minutes long) and play them on your TV.
+This will trigger your dog’s bad behaviour.
+YouTube is full of high-quality video’s that you can watch.
 You may have your favourite programme in mind that you can play clips from.
-Plus, this will prevent annoying ad breaks interrupting your training.
+Plus, this will prevent annoying ad breaks from interrupting your training.